 2.)
 Switch up your training volume

-One of the most effective ways to overcome a plateau is to increase your training volume.
-This means doing more sets, reps, or exercises, or reducing the rest time between sets.
-There are a lot of different approaches you can take with this, here is another practical example: you are shoulder pressing 25kg dumbbells overhead for 7-8 repetitions and have been stuck on this weight for a few weeks/months.
+Here's another practical example: you are shoulder pressing 25kg dumbbells overhead for 7-8 repetitions and have been stuck on this weight for a few months.
 You could drop down to 20/22.5kg and try to increase your overall reps and focus on working at a higher rep range.

 3.)
-Take a break/rest day for recovery
+Take a rest day for recovery

 4.)
 Review your nutrition and hydration

-Hydration also key, so ensure you are consuming enough fluids.
-One thing to note is that the solution may be right under your nose, it may not be what you are putting in your body but how you are consuming it.
+Hydration is also key, so ensure that you're consuming enough fluids.
+Try switching up the way in which you consume meals, too, in case that's holding you back.
 You may be eating a big meal too soon before your training session, which may bloat you and negatively impact your workouts.
 Giving yourself an extra hour or 2 to digest your food can make the world of difference in your performance.

 5.)
 Consult a qualified professional for advice